Lowry scores 24 points, Raptors beat Cavaliers 117-97

 The Raptors recorded an assist on nine of their 10 baskets in the opening quarter.
 Lowry fed Anunoby for a 3-pointer with 1.8 seconds left to give Toronto a 27-25 lead after one.
 The lead changed 10 times in the opening quarter, but didn’t change again the rest of the way.

-Lowry scored 11 points in the second and Toronto used six 3-pointers to outscore Cleveland 32-18, taking a 59-43 lead at halftime.
-Cleveland shot 2 for 12 from 3-point range in the second.
+Lowry scored 11 points in the second and Toronto used six 3-pointers to outscore Cleveland 32-18, scoring the final seven points of the quarter to take a 59-43 lead at halftime.

-Lowry added 11 more in the third, going 3 of 5 from outside the arc.
-Toronto led 86-69 heading to the fourth.
+“We just buried ourselves at the end of that first half,” Beilein said.

 TIP-INS

-Cavaliers: Love sat out Saturday’s win at Minnesota because of a sore right hip. … Cleveland is 4-13 on the road. … The Cavs were 5-9 in December after going 3-12 in November.
+Cavaliers: Love sat out Saturday’s win at Minnesota because of a sore right hip. … The Cavs shot 10 for 38 from 3-point range. … Cleveland is 4-13 on the road. … The Cavs were 5-9 in December after going 3-12 in November.

-Raptors: Coach Nick Nurse said injured starters F Pascal Siakam (groin), C Marc Gasol (left hamstring) and G Norman Powell (left shoulder) are still “a ways away” from returning.
+Raptors: Before the game, Nurse said his injured starters are still “a ways away” from returning.
 All three were injured in a Dec.
 18 win at Detroit. … F Patrick McCaw left early in the first quarter after injuring his left leg but returned in the second. … Toronto held a 15-2 edge in bench scoring at halftime.

 UP NEXT